Skip to main content

 5. No Seatbelts

 Seat belts save lives; it’s that simple.
-Half of the deadliest summer car accidents in 2016 involved drivers who were not wearing seatbelts at the time of the crash.
+Half of the deadliest summer Utah car accidents in 2016 involved drivers who were not wearing seatbelts at the time of the crash.
 If you were injured in a serious accident, you are 24 times more likely to suffer a fatal injury when you are not restrained.
 Law enforcement agencies from Nevada, Idaho, Wyoming, Colorado and Arizona are marshalling together this summer to step up enforcement of the seat belt laws.

 According to Utah seatbelt regulations, the minimum fine costs drivers $45.
 Each person in the car also receives their own ticket even if they are buckled up.
 The law has recently been changed to allow police to pull over a car solely for failure to wear a seat belt.
 Play it smart and always wear a seat belt.